AlexPandaBear/fluids/README.md

 # HEAT EQUATION SOLVER FOR UNSTEADY INCOMPRESSIBLE FLOWS

 This project is a solver for the Navier-Stokes model in the case of 2D incompressible flows.
 Since the thermal and dynamic aspects of the flow are separable (see incompressible Navier-Stokes equations below), the code first computes the motion, and then solves the heat equation using the known motion.
-During the computation of the motion, the temporal integration of the velocity is performed explicitly, but since one can only derive a Poisson equation for the pressure, the pressure is computed with an iterative algorithm at each time step.

 <p align="center">
 	<img src=mass_eq.gif />